 - Repeat Monday-Friday

 Sound familiar?
-My routine was figured out to the last second (“If I sleep for 30 seconds longer I can just do my mascara on the train!”) and every day had a familiar rhythm.
+My morning routine was figured out to the last second (“If I sleep for 30 seconds longer I can just do my mascara on the train!”) and every day had a familiar rhythm.
 This was both comforting and monotonous.
-When my husband got the opportunity to take a promotion in L.A. we jumped at the chance.
-Luckily my office job allowed me to keep my position and work remotely in California.
-But without my iron clad schedule, what would my days look like?
+I wondered, “Without my iron clad schedule, what would my days look like?”
 At first it felt super freeing, but then almost…overwhelming.
 Being alone with your thoughts all day and without someone keeping tabs on you can feel a bit like free falling.
-That’s why it’s so important to get up at the time and plan out each day in time blocks.
+That’s why it’s so important to get up at the same time and plan out each day in time blocks.
 This keeps you accountable and provides the structure that Type A people like myself desperately crave.
-Which leads me to #2:
+Here’s a sample of how I’m managing my day right now:

 2.)
 Planners are your friend